juixer/Game-tech-fusion/questions_and_answers.md

 #### Answer: C

-<i>in here a parameter receive number and b parameter receive string so in the end its gonna concat 2 values and result is "12"</i>
+<i>in here a parameter receive number and b parameter receive string so js will try to concat 2 values as string because one of them is string and result is "12"</i>

 </p>
 </details>